HaidYi/COMP562/final_project/README.md

 # General Purpose Image Generator by WGAN
-Autohrs: Jingyuan Chen, Tenghao Huang, Jiyao Wang, Haidong Yi
+Authors: Jingyuan Chen, Tenghao Huang, Jiyao Wang, Haidong Yi

 ## Abstract
 In this project, we reproduced the implementation of Wasserstein Generative Adversarial Network (WGAN) and trained it on several datasets for image generation purpose.
 The datasets include multi-class natural photos, human face images, and animation character images.
 Results are measured by Frechet Inception Distance (FID).<br><br>